Darcyddx/darcyddx.github.io/_pages/about.md

 ---
 ✨ **This site is a place to share my research, projects, and experiences!**
 💡 Whether you’re here to learn about my work or explore my interests, I hope you find something interesting and useful!

+## Short Bio

+Xi Ding is a researcher specializing in trustworthy and interpretable AI.
+He is currently a research intern at Carnegie Mellon University and has previously conducted research at the Australian Research Council Research Hub and the TIME Lab at the Australian National University.
+His work spans interpretable machine learning and computer vision, multimodal large language models, graph learning, kernel and tensor methods, and domain adaptation.
+Xi has published in top venues, including NeurIPS, AAAI, and received a Best Paper Award at a WWW workshop.
+Also, he actively contributes to the research community as a reviewer and coordinator.

 <!-- ## News 📪